The First Prompt Counts the Most! An Evaluation of Large Language Models on Iterative Example-Based Code Generation: Introduction

-To investigate the potential of LLMs in code generation from I/O examples (aka example-based code generation), this paper conducts the first comprehensive study (to the best of our knowledge).
-When describing the functionality, I/O examples usually face the issue of their inherent incompleteness because they hardly achieve a comprehensive sampling of the input space.
-To cope with this issue, we refine the objective of example-based code generation into two sequential sub-objectives, where the first serves as the foundation for the second. \begin{itemize} \item \textbf{Sub-Objective1 (O1)}: Generating code that conforms to all given I/O examples.
+To investigate the potential of LLMs on code generation from I/O examples (aka example-based code generation), in this paper, we conduct the first comprehensive study (to the best of our knowledge).
+Considering the inherent incompleteness (i.e., hardly achieving a comprehensive sampling of the input space) of I/O examples in describing the target functionality, we refine the objective of example-based code generation into two sequential sub-objectives, and propose an iterative evaluation framework to provide supplementary I/O examples adaptively.

+\begin{itemize} \item \textbf{Sub-Objective1 (O1)}: Generating code that conforms to all given I/O examples.
 This objective concerns the capability to \textbf{understand requirements conveyed through I/O examples}.
-For each programming task, we evaluate the models under various sets of I/O examples sampled from the input space, then directly use these I/O examples to construct the assertions for correctness checking.
+Specifically, it focuses on only the given I/O examples, disregarding whether the code satisfies all possible I/O examples of the target functionalities.

 \item \textbf{Sub-Objective2 (O2)}: Generating code that successfully implements the target functionality.
-This objective further concerns two capabilities: \textbf{inferring target functionalities from I/O examples} and \textbf{improving generated code through iterative feedback}.
-Considering the incompleteness of the I/O examples in describing functionalities, we adopt an iterative evaluation framework for this objective.
-Specifically, according to the code generated by models, the framework adaptively supplements new I/O examples to reveal the differences between the generated code's functionality and the target functionality. \end{itemize}
+This objective additionally concerns two capabilities: \textbf{inferring target functionalities from I/O examples} and \textbf{improving generated code through iterative feedback}.
+The target functionality is defined by \emph{reference code} that is executable but invisible to LLMs.
+The generated code is expected to be input-output equivalent to the reference code.
+Otherwise, the framework adaptively supplements new I/O examples to reveal their differences.